 Support Services and SLA.

 Support Services.
-During the Term, so long as Customer complies with this Agreement, Spreedly will provide customer support services (the “Support Services”) to Customer in accordance with Spreedly’s Support Policy described at in Schedule A (as amended from time-to-time, the “Support Services Termshttps://www.spreedly.com/support-services-terms”), and all applicable Law.
+During the Term, so long as Customer complies with this Agreement, Spreedly will provide technical support services to Customer in accordance with the most recent version of Spreedly’s Support Service Terms posted at Spreedly’s website (a copy of the current version is attached hereto as Schedule C) at the support level specified on the Order Form (the “Support Services”).

 Availability.
-During the Term, so long as Customer complies with this Agreement, Spreedly will make the Platform and any related functionality including Transaction Processing Services, available for access and use by Customer in accordance with Spreedly’s https://www.spreedly.com/support-services-termsService Level Agreement described in Schedule B (as amended from time-to-time, the “SLA”).
-THE REMEDIES SPECIFIED IN THE SLA ARE CUSTOMER’S EXCLUSIVE REMEDIES, AND SPREEDLY’S SOLE OBLIGATION AND LIABILITY TO CUSTOMER, FOR ANY FAILURE TO MEET THE SLA REQUIREMENTS UNDER SCHEDULE B.
+During the Term, so long as Customer complies with this Agreement, Spreedly will make the Platform available for access and use by Customer in accordance with Spreedly’s Availability Commitments posted at Spreedly’s website (a copy of the current version is attached hereto as Schedule C) corresponding to the support level specified on the Order Form.
+SPREEDLY’S SOLE OBLIGATION AND LIABILITY TO CUSTOMER FOR ANY FAILURE TO MEET THE AVAILABILITY COMMITMENTS ARE THE SERVICE CREDITS SPECIFIED IN THE SUPPORT SERVICE TERMS REFERENCED ABOVE.

 Professional Services.
 If Customer and Spreedly execute a Statement of Work for Professional Services, the following additional terms will apply: